What to Look for in Fire Risk Assessment Software (UK, 2026)

 2. Speed of Completing an Assessment

 Time on site is money.
 The tool should reduce your admin, not add to it.
+If you are currently losing hours to report formatting, see our guide on writing FRA reports faster for tips that apply whether you stick with Word or switch to software.
 Pre-populated fields, reusable templates, and quick photo attachment all make a real difference over dozens of assessments per month.
 If your software adds 20 minutes per report, that's hours lost every week you'll never bill for.

 What to check: Can you complete a full assessment in under 30 minutes of admin time?
 Time yourself on a trial assessment.